Latisana

-Latisana (Tisane, locally Tisana) is a town and comune in the province of Udine, in the Friuli Venezia Giulia region of north-eastern Italy, on the Tagliamento river.
+Latisana (Tisane, locally Tisana) is a town and comune (municipality) in the Regional decentralization entity of Udine in the region of Friuli-Venezia Giulia, north-eastern Italy, on the Tagliamento river.

 History

 The city was probably a Roman post station (Mansio Apicilia) on the Via Annia which connected Concordia to Aquileia.

 The city is first mentioned in 1072, and became an important river port in the 12 and 13th centuries, especially known for salt trade, under the counts of Gorizia.
 In the 12th century it became an autonomous commune, annexed by the Republic of Venice in 1420.

 The trade declined in the late years of the Republic of Venice, and the city was acquired by the Austrian Empire with the Treaty of Campo Formio (1797).
 In 1814 it became part of the client Kingdom of Lombardy–Venetia and, in 1866, of the newly formed Kingdom of Italy.

 During the 20th century wars it suffered heavy damage, especially in the bombing of 19 May 1944 that destroyed the historical centre.
 Further damage was caused by the floods of the Tagliamento in 1965 and 1966.